Patient education: Implantable cardioverter-defibrillators (Beyond the Basics)

-A totally subcutaneous ICD — A new type of ICD that is placed entirely under the skin is available for patients.
+The subcutaneous ICD — A newer type of ICD that is placed entirely under the skin is also available.
 The subcutaneous ICD (S-ICD) is placed with no leads inside the heart.
 The device itself is placed under the skin along the rib cage below the left axilla, or armpit, rather than in the standard location near the collarbone.
 The lead that is connected to the device is tunneled under the skin along the left side of the sternum rather than inside the heart.
-The advantages of the S-ICD are that it is not associated with any of the immediate or long-term complications related to placing a lead into the heart, such as perforation of the heart and collapse of the lung.
+The advantages of the S-ICD are that it is not associated with any of the immediate or long-term complications related to placing a lead into the heart through a blood vessel, such as perforation of the heart and collapse of the lung (immediate) or blood vessel narrowing (long-term).
+Additionally, the risk of infection is lower since the infection will not directly into the bloodstream or the heart itself.
 The disadvantages of the S-ICD include its large size and its inability to provide pacing for slow heart rates, cardiac resynchronization therapy, or anti-tachycardia pacing.
-There are also limited data on its effectiveness in all types of patients who need an ICD.
+The device appears safe and effective in all types of patients who need an ICD.

 As with any therapy, complications can occur with the placement or use of an ICD.
 Before the ICD is placed, the surgeon will discuss the possible complications and specific risks.